Faless/godot-enet-better/README.md

   - `create_server`: Add parameter to specify max channels (default 1)
   - `create_client`: Add parameter to specify max channels (default 1)
   - `put_packet_channel`: New method, allow to put a packet in the specified channel
+  - `send` (`_unreliable`, `_ordered`) allow to send to specific client in reliable, unreliable, ordered way whlie selecting the channel
+  - `broadcast` (`_unreliable`, `_ordered`) allow to broadcast a packet in a reliable, unreliable, ordered way while selecting the channel

 - `ENetNode`: Act like `SceneTree`:
-  - Poll on idle time (must be in tree to work!)
+  - Poll on idle/fixed time (must be in tree to work!)
-  - Emit signals
+  - Emit signals on idle/fixed time (must be in tree to work!)
   - Emit additional `server_packet` and `client_packet` signals when receiving packets
+  - Allow kicking clients by unique id.
-  - Will hopefully support RPC
+  - Will hopefully support RPC in the future

 # Installation
 Being a module you will need to recompile godot from source.
 To do that: